Mikemupararano/product-reviews-sentiment-nlp/README.md

 This repository contains a Python script for performing sentiment analysis on a dataset of Amazon product reviews.
 The analysis uses the spaCy library and TextBlob for natural language processing and sentiment analysis.

 1. Importing Libraries:
-We import necessary libraries including pandas, spacy, spacytextblob, and nltk.
+Import necessary libraries including pandas, spacy, spacytextblob, and nltk.

 2. Downloading NLTK Data:
  We download the stopwords dataset from NLTK.

 3. Loading spaCy Model:
-We load the en_core_web_sm spaCy model and add the spacytextblob component to perform sentiment analysis.
+Load the en_core_web_sm spaCy model and add the spacytextblob component to perform sentiment analysis.

 4. Loading the Dataset:
-We load the dataset from a CSV file named amazon_product_reviews.csv.
+Load the dataset from a CSV file named amazon_product_reviews.csv.

 5. Data Preprocessing:
-We select the review.text column, drop missing values, and preprocess the text by removing stopwords and performing basic text cleaning.
+Select the review.text column, drop missing values, and preprocess the text by removing stopwords and performing basic text cleaning.

 6. Sentiment Analysis Function:
-We define a function analyze_sentiment that uses the spacytextblob component to determine the sentiment of a review based on its polarity score and sentiment attribute.
+Define a function analyze_sentiment that uses the spacytextblob component to determine the sentiment of a review based on its polarity score and sentiment attribute.

 7. Testing the Model:
- We test the sentiment analysis function on a few sample reviews and print the results, including the sentiment, polarity, and sentiment score.
+ Test the sentiment analysis function on a few sample reviews and print the results, including the sentiment, polarity, and sentiment score.

 8. Generating a Report:
 A brief report summarizing the dataset, preprocessing steps, evaluation of results, and insights is generated and saved as a text file.